 - Top health chatbots run on proprietary AI/ML technologies, support non-scripted intent-based dialogs, protect PHI, and make an impression of an intelligent being overall.

-- A doctor appointment chatbot is the most straightforward variant of implementing AI-powered conversational technology without significant investment.
+- A doctor appointment chatbot is the most straightforward variant of implementing AI-powered conversational technology without significant investment that immediately reduces no-shows.

 Table of Contents